msnsports-31000/metro-app-screenshots/README.txt

 MSN Travel:
 1.Come explore the world – whether around the corner or around the globe.
 2.Get the latest, most inspiring travel stories, videos and photo galleries.
+Multimedia 8:
+1.Play your favorite media using Multimedia 8 2.Advanced features such as 3D video, SRT subtitles support and transcoding 3.Search for media in your libraries and media servers 4.Create and manage media playlists
+5.Custom color themes supported
 Мой Баланс (My Balance)
 1.Main application view
 2.Main application view